Art Show Application

 - Adult art will not be accepted.

 Only Kumoricon Art Show staff are permitted to handle artwork for hanging and display.
-If you have any display preferences, please include them with your artwork.
+If you have any display preferences, please include your instructions when submitting.
 To accommodate the needs of the Art Show, the Art Show staff may rearrange the artwork.
 Kumoricon reserves the right to refuse to display or to remove any work, for any reason, at any time.
-Decisions of the Art Show Coordinator and Charity Manager are final.
 No cameras of any sort are allowed in the Art Show, except for supervised press or staff.
 If you are found taking video or photos of artwork, you will be asked to leave.

 All artwork will be displayed with an art tag listing the title, lot number, and the type of media, which is signed by the artist on the back.
 A bid sheet listing the lot number and minimum starting bid price (determined at the artist's discretion) will also be included.